 Enterprise Applications & Software

-The Application Infrastructure team provides the best service to our users by maintaining, monitoring, diagnosing, and enhancing database and application systems in order to create the best learning experience.
+- Application Infrastructure - This group provides the best service to our users by maintaining, monitoring, diagnosing, and enhancing database and application systems in order to create the best learning experience.
 We provide an integrated application framework to make LMU's distinct applications work holistically, build and maintain applications for end users, ensure LMU keeps up with the latest development and middleware technology.
 We look for ways to increase productivity, sustainability, and quality of work to exemplify innovation, inspiration, and the technology mission of ITS at LMU.

 Information Security & Compliance